If you know anything about cooking chili, it’s that the longer you stir it, the better it tastes. What does this have to do with steeping?

 You might be thinking, “Why do I have to do this myself!?
 Why can’t they just sell the juice when its ready?”
 The reality is that it takes some time for PG, and especially VG, to properly soak up all the flavor molecules.
 Plus, that extra time will greatly enhance the taste of your eliquid.
 If you have ever made sauce, soup or chili, then you know exactly what I mean.

 Steeping simply allows the ingredients to congeal.
 Some flavorings contain alcohols which can taste harsh when they are first mixed.
 Steeping oxidizes the juice, which allows that alcohol to evaporate.
-The flavor becomes smoother, much like slow cooking a pot of chili.
+As a result, the juice’s flavor and aroma become smoother and more pronounced.

 My brother was super hungry one day after work and I was just finishing up cooking a batch of chili.
 I prefer to let it sit for at least a half hour after it is done to cool down.
 Although he was starvin’ like Marvin, I strongly advised him to wait another few minutes.
 But he didn’t.